 - its mother – אִמּוֹ (immo): Hebrew familial words are often used in an idiomatic sense – brothers refers to countrymen, fathers refers to elders, etc. Also, because of how flocks worked in agricultural economies, they likely would’ve interpreted this as referring to all milk from mammals.

-There is much evidence that this is how Judaism in our Rabbi Yeshua’s era understood these verses as well.
+There is some evidence that this is how Judaism in our Rabbi Yeshua’s era understood these verses as well.
 Rabbis Hillel and Shammai (who lived in the generation just before Yeshua) taught strict separation of dairy and red meat as a biblical mandate, and separation of dairy and poultry as a rabbinic mandate.
 The Targums (Aramaic translations of Scripture used by the common people) translate it this way as well.
 The Targum Onkelos reads, “Thou shalt not eat flesh with milk.”